Foes of Ali

-Foes of Ali is a boxing video game that was developed by Gray Matter and published by EA Sports in 1995.
-It was released exclusively for the 3DO Interactive Multiplayer console.
+Foes of Ali is a boxing video game that was developed by Gray Matter and published by EA Sports.
+It was released near the end of 1995 exclusively for the 3DO system.
 It was one of the first boxing games to render matches using 3D graphics.
 Thus, boxers in the game could be shown to move 360 degrees around the ring in a more convincing fashion than had previously been possible using 2D sprites.
 The gameplay bears many similarities to that featured in 4D Sports Boxing.

 Overview

 The game features Muhammad Ali, as well as nine of his real life opponents: George Chuvalo, Henry Cooper, Jimmy Ellis, Bob Foster, Joe Frazier, Sonny Liston, Ken Norton, Leon Spinks, Chuck Wepner.
 The most notable of Ali's opponents not to be included are Larry Holmes, Antonio Inoki and George Foreman.

 There are three game modes: 'exhibition', 'tournament', and 'career'.
-In 'exhibition' mode, the player can choose to fight as any boxer in the game, against any boxer in the game.
-It is possible to assign control of either boxer to a player or the 3DO.
-In 'tournament' mode, one or two players fight their way through a tournament of boxers from the game.
-In 'career' mode, the player plays as Ali, and fights each of the other fighters in the game, in the same order that Ali did during his career.
+In 'exhibition' mode, the player can select any boxer and fight against anyone in the game.
+It is possible to assign control of either boxer to the player or the 3DO.
+In 'tournament' mode, one or two players fight their way through a tournament of boxers.
+In 'career' mode, the player plays as Ali, and fights each of the other boxers in the same order that Ali did during his career.
 For the early fights in this mode, Ali is known by his original name, which he used during these fights in real life (Cassius Clay).
 Before each fight, a photo of the original fight is displayed, and an audio segment voiced by Tim Gammon outlines what happened.

+The game was also announced for PlayStation and Sega Saturn, but these were never released.

 The game was followed by Knockout Kings in 1998.